Andy Murray: John McEnroe tips Wimbledon winner for more majors

 "I'd be surprised if he doesn't win at least six majors," former world number one McEnroe told BBC Sport.

 "He's come into his own and there's a lot to look forward to."

 Murray came away from his first 27 Grand Slam tournaments empty-handed, but has now won two in the space of 10 months.

-Having lost to Roger Federer in last year's Wimbledon final, the Scot made amends on his eighth appearance at the All England Club.
+Having in last year's Wimbledon final, the Scot made amends on his eighth appearance at the All England Club.

 "This is a big thing," explained seven-time Grand Slam singles champion McEnroe.
 "This is a new face who has stepped up in a big way.